06 Nov 9 Ways to be an Effective Distant Caregiver for Seniors

 Be prepared to travel in emergent situations

-Consider legal and financial issues
+Consider legal and financial issues as well

 Whether you are physically far or just staying away due to the risk of your loved one getting infected with coronavirus, maximize your time that you get with your senior loved one when you have it.
 Work to determine what their needs are and what needs are not getting met.
 Look for clues in what you see as opposed to what you hear over the phone.
-For example, if your loved one says they are fine but they seem to be struggling with completing daily activities of living, then consider taking action to rectify the situation.
+For example, if your loved one says they are fine but they seem to be struggling with completing daily activities of living, then consider taking action as a family caregiver to rectify the situation.

 Older adults tend to minimize their own shortcomings or challenges when questioned about it.
 Plus, you can set up appointments during your visit, and determine other problems or areas of concern that need to be addressed.
 Finally, this time is precious, so take advantage of the chance to enjoy your family time.

-Seek professional help for your loved one
+Seek professional caregiver help for your loved one

 Caregiving is a major challenge even when you can do it hands on.
-When you are limited to caregiving from a distance, it becomes even more problematic and trying.
+When you are limited to remote caregiving from a distance, it becomes even more problematic and trying.
 Consider adding professional support for your loved one and educate yourself on the different care options.
 These include alternatives such as assisted living and skilled nursing facilities.
 Adult day care centers and home care services may be a good place to start.

 Take care of yourself

-Caregiving from a distance doesn’t mean your job is easier.
+Remote caregiving from a distance doesn’t mean your job is easier.
 In fact, the stress and anxiety of not being able to provide hands-on support will most likely increase your levels of stress and caregiver burden on you.
 Therefore, don’t forget how important it is to ensure that you take time for yourself.

 When caregivers need a little support on site, they may consider adding at-home personal caregivers.
 Chosen Family Home Care is a Philadelphia and greater Delaware Valley based home care agency that specializes in providing supportive and compassionate caregivers to seniors in the community.With a comprehensive needs assessment and mission-driven approach, we can determine the best course of action for you and your loved one, while considering your budget and the individual requirements that family caregivers need.